British Rail Class 47: Decline

 By 1986, only five of the original 512 locomotives had been withdrawn from service, all because of serious accident damage.
 However, with work for the class declining due to the introduction of new rolling stock and spare parts becoming difficult to source, some inroads started being made.

-The first locomotives to be targeted were the non-standard pilot batch of 20, now numbered 47 401-47 420.
+The first locomotives to be targeted were the non-standard pilot batch of 20, now numbered 47401-47420.
 Three locomotives were withdrawn as life-expired in February 1986 and the remainder of the batch that had not recently been overhauled followed in the next two years.
 All 20 were withdrawn by 1992.

 Meanwhile, BR drew up a 'hit-list' of locomotives for early withdrawal, mainly including those with non-standard electrical equipment, known as series parallel locomotives.
 In the outset, withdrawals were slow, mainly due to the surplus of spare parts and new flows of freight traffic which required extra locomotives; only 61 locomotives had been withdrawn by the end of 1992.
 However, with the introduction of new locomotives, the rate of withdrawal quickly rose, with 86 more 47s reaching the end of their lives in the next three years.
 With most of the non-standard locomotives withdrawn, the reduction of the fleet again proceeded more slowly.
-The privatisation of British Rail also produced new independent rail companies needing available traction until they could order new locomotives.
+The privatisation of British Rail also resulted in new independent rail companies needing available traction until they could order new locomotives.
 From 1996 to 2006, an average of around fifteen locomotives per year were taken out of service.

 During the decline in passenger work a number of locomotives were painted in "celebrity" colours, depicting various liveries that the type had carried during its history.
 This continued a tradition of painting 47s in unusual liveries, which dates back to 1977, when Stratford depot in East London painted two locomotives with huge Union Flags to celebrate the Silver Jubilee of Queen Elizabeth II.

 Fleet summary

 Mainline registered locomotives as of January 2023.
 This table does not include 47375, which was exported to Hungary in 2015.
-West Coast Railways is currently the largest operator of the type.
+West Coast Railways is currently the largest operator of the type, though they began scrapping their stored locomotives in January 2023.

 Preservation

-There are 32 Class 47 locomotives in the ownership of preservationists and private railways.
+There are 31 Class 47 locomotives in the ownership of preservationists and private railways.